alexey-tyurin/reliable-mcp/README.md

 | `malformed` | Corrupted JSON response body |
 | `schema-mismatch` | Valid JSON with missing fields |

-Faults inject at the transport level (fetch, Redis commands) so circuit breakers, retries, and timeouts exercise naturally — no mocking around them.
+Faults inject at the **transport level** (HTTP fetch, Redis commands) so circuit breakers, retries, and timeouts exercise naturally — no mocking around them.
+This is the key design insight: by intercepting at the network boundary rather than stubbing application code, every layer of the resilience stack is validated end-to-end.

 **Production safety**: chaos code is triple-guarded — `CHAOS_ENABLED` env check + `NODE_ENV !== 'production'` check + excluded from production build via `tsconfig.prod.json`.